fevisera/fevisera/README.md

 ### Hi there 👋

+Currently working at [Repsol](https://www.repsol.com/en/index.cshtml) as IT Engineer.
+I love spend time reading and learning about new technologies.
+My main developer interests are related to web development and problems solving.
+Some of my main programming skills are based on microservices and RESTful APIs by using technologies like Node.js, Docker, Kubernetes and so on.
+- 📫 You can follow me at [Twitter](https://twitter.com/feserafim) or [LinkedIn](https://www.linkedin.com/in/feserafim).
+- 🏫 BSc degree (2015) in Computer Science.
+MSc degree (2016) in Software Engineering.
+Universidad de Sevilla.

 <!--
 **fevisera/fevisera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.